 Due to Government guidance on play areas, at this time we cannot reopen our play equipment and play areas.
 Please also note that many of our sites have limited facilities and things such as toilets and cafes may not be open.
 We are supporting our fantastic business partners to re-open their services, in line with Government safety advice.

-Please think carefully before you visit and come prepared:
+Please think carefully about visiting and come prepared:

-Toilets and food outlets may not be open – bring your own hand sanitiser, food and refreshments.
+- Limited facilities.
+Toilets and food outlets may not be open or reduced and there could be fewer pay machines which could mean a que to pay.
+Consider bringing your own hand sanitiser, food and refreshments.

+- No BBQs or fires.
 For the time being, BBQs are not allowed in any of our forests.
 The ground is very dry at the moment and they pose a fire risk.
-We have suffered a devastating fire at Wareham Forest in Dorset.
-Dorset and Wiltshire Fire and Rescue Service said it had found the remains of 11 disposable barbecues in the area.
+We are tackling many fires in the forests and finding evidence of BBQs.

-Plan for what you will do if the site is closed or looks busy and be prepared to go somewhere else less busy, or return home and visit another time.
+- It might be busy.
+Plan for what you will do if the site is temporarily closed because it is full or looks too busy for you.
+Be prepared to go somewhere else less busy, or return home and visit another time.

-Thank you for your support us as we are doing our best for you.
+Thank you for your support as we are doing our best for you.